Tonejs/Tone.js/README.md

 # Performance

-Tone.js uses only one ScriptProcessorNode (in Tone.Meter).
-The rest of Tone's modules find a native Web Audio component workaround, making extensive use of the GainNode and WaveShaperNode especially, which enables Tone.js to work well on both desktop and mobile browsers.
-While the ScriptProcessorNode is extremely powerful, it introduces a lot of latency and the potential for glitches more than any other node.
+Tone.js makes extensive use of the native Web Audio Nodes such as the GainNode and WaveShaperNode for all signal processing, which enables Tone.js to work well on both desktop and mobile browsers.
+It uses no ScriptProcessorNodes.

 # Contributing